What Does “Drop the Rock for recovery” Mean?

 Drop the rock for recovery and let go

 Participants in a lottery experiment believed they had more control over the outcome if they chose their numbers rather than having them randomly assigned.
 People believe they are less likely to get into a car accident if they are driving than if they’re riding in the passenger seat.
 In the game of craps, gamblers tend to throw the dice harder when they need higher numbers, evidencing an implicit belief that with “skill” they can somehow control their fortune.
-Control in addiction, and in life, are driving forces many of us need to know more about.
+Control in a negative lifestyle, and in life, are driving forces many of us need to know more about.

 Time and again, research has demonstrated that intelligence, knowledge, and reason notwithstanding, people often believe that they have control over events in their lives, even when such control is impossible.
-“Control in addiction is something that comes up, in almost every case, we deal with.
+“Control in obsession and compulsion is something that comes up, in almost every case, we deal with.
 It is a delusion that robs people of the right to peace.
 We are not going to ever know what tomorrow will bring.
 It is something we have to accept if we want to be free”, says Mark L Lockwood, Clinical Director of Pathways Wellness Centre.

-By mastering the art of controlling others and not knowing how to drop the rock for recovery, we learned how to hide through control in addiction.
-Hiding control in addiction works so well in fact, we ourselves may even have trouble figuring out what was going on inside our own heads and hearts.
+By mastering the art of controlling others and not knowing how to drop the rock for recovery, we learned how to hide through control in bad habits.
+Hiding control in obsession works so well in fact, we ourselves may even have trouble figuring out what was going on inside our own heads and hearts.
 To heal we need to identify how we cover up real feelings and desires in order to discover what they truly are.
 Hiding the true feelings never works.
 The truth will ALWAYS will out.
 As we start to drop the rock for recovery, we get lighter everywhere.
 We start to sleep better as we let go.
 We become way, way less defensive and angry.
 We chill out.
 We recover and start to live.